Biltmore Estate

 Explore Biltmore’s Winery and Antler Hill Village

-Family at Biltmore Estate's Antler Hill VillageBeyond Biltmore House and grounds is Antler Hill Village, home of Biltmore’s winery, which opened in 1985.
+Beyond Biltmore House and grounds is Antler Hill Village, home of Biltmore’s winery, which opened in 1985.
 The winery is a true production facility bottling varietal wines using estate-grown fruit along with the finest West Coast grapes the winery can source.
 The facility itself was originally the estate dairy barn and embraces that charming heritage as an important story to tell.
 The tour teaches the fundamentals of viniculture and making wine as well as gives an opportunity to taste several Biltmore’s wines.

 Antler Hill Village is also the home of The Biltmore Legacy, an intimate permanent exhibit hall displaying personal artifacts and stories of the Vanderbilt family.
 The Farm in Antler Hill Village gives insight into the century-old farming practices at Biltmore, where some of the most progressive agricultural programs in the country were initiated and continue today.
 A small barnyard, adjacent to the Farm, offers young visitors the chance to interact and learn about heirloom chickens, goats and horses.

-The ultimate Biltmore experience, of course, is being a true overnight guest and staying at the Inn on Biltmore Estate.
+The ultimate Biltmore experience, of course, is being a true overnight guest and staying at The Inn on Biltmore Estate.
 Beautifully appointed and situated on a hilltop overlooking the river valley, the hotel is a four-star, four-diamond property.
 Biltmore is currently constructing a new hotel, The Village Hotel on Biltmore Estate, adjacent to Antler Hill Village and anticipates opening in December 2015.

 If you do stay or if you purchase a twelve-month-pass enabling you to access the estate year-round, head over to the Adventure Center in Antler Hill Village.
-You can sign up for a variety of outdoor recreational activities: biking, horseback riding, river float trips, carriage rides, and Experience Land Rover Driving School.
+You can sign up for a variety of outdoor recreational activities: fishing, biking, horseback riding, river float trips, carriage rides, and Experience Land Rover Driving School.

 We’re pretty certain George Vanderbilt would have insisted you partake of his magical estate to its fullest.